myminseok/tkg-publish-images-scripts/README.md

 export TKG_IMAGES_DOWNLOAD_FOLDER="/data/tanzu-main-1.4-bin/tkg-images"
 ```
+> Required.
+TKG_IMAGES_DOWNLOAD_FOLDER: all the download docker images will be located here and the folder will be created if you run the generated script later on .
 > Optional.
 Set if your private image registry uses a self-signed certificate.
 Provide the CA certificate in base64 encoded format, for example TKG_CUSTOM_IMAGE_REPOSITORY_CA_CERTIFICATE: "LS0t[...]tLS0tLQ=="".

 now generate scripts.